Dona Bailey: Career

-Atari
+Atari, Inc.

-In 1980, Bailey joined Atari's coin-op division, where she was the only woman.
+In 1980, Bailey joined Atari, Inc.'s coin-op division, where she was the only woman.
 In an interview, Bailey recalled that Atari had a notebook of possible game ideas at the time.
-Of the 30 or so entries the only one without "lasering or frying things" was a short description of a bug winding down the screen.
-She said, "It didn't seem bad to shoot a bug".
+Of the 30 or so entries, the only one without "lasering or frying things" was a short description of a bug winding down the screen.
+She said, "It didn't seem bad to shoot a bug."
 Within a four-person team, she became the software developer and software engineer on Centipede.
 Ed Logg, a supervisor at Atari at the time, assigned Bailey to do the programming on Centipede.
 Logg said he worked on the game's design, while Bailey did "about half the programming".
 Centipede went on to become Atari's second best-selling coin-op game.
 Due to the game's popularity, Atari's production line was forced to run two shifts to keep up with demand.

 Centipede was also one of the first coin-op based arcade machines to have a significant female player base.
 This was intentional, as Logg and Bailey designed the game to appeal to a broad audience, not just male players.
 The game's vibrant pastel colors and the trackball-based gameplay appealed to both male and female players.
 Centipede’s unique color palette is credited to Bailey.
 While most games used bright colors, Bailey chose a pastel color palette for Centipede, which was caused by a happy accident when the game’s technician was making adjustments to the game.
-Bailey said, “I was in front of the cabinet, watching the changes that were cycling through on the screen as he worked.
-Suddenly the regular primary colors on the screen changed to hot and vivid pastel colors I had never seen before, and I made a yip of approval and asked our technician to keep those colors.”
+Bailey said, "I was in front of the cabinet, watching the changes that were cycling through on the screen as he worked.
+Suddenly the regular primary colors on the screen changed to hot and vivid pastel colors I had never seen before, and I made a yip of approval and asked our technician to keep those colors."
 After Centipede, Bailey was working on a game titled "Weather War", but since processors at the time were so limited, she was unable to make the game include everything she wanted.
 Bailey left Atari before the game was finished.